airpartners/hepa-summer23/data_guide.md

 1. M – Modulair-PM sensors are the most common air quality monitoring device in this project.
 They measure concentrations of PM 1, PM 2.5, and PM 10.
 Installed both indoors and outdoors in Roxbury, East Boston, Revere, and the Olin-installed purifiers in the HAFTRAP study. [check with Scott + Francesca].
 2. H – HOBO sensors are connected to the air purifiers and detect power usage.
 They enhance Modulair-PM data since they provide information about when the air purifier was switched on and its fan speed.
 Installed only in East Boston daycares [is this true?].
 3. C – CPC sensors are very important since they detect counts of ultrafine particles (UFP).
 They supplement data from Modulair-PMs, which cannot detect UFPs.
-Installed in East Boston preschools, Revere (high school and city hall).
+Installed in East Boston preschools, Revere (high school and city hall), and HAFTRAP study sites.
 4. A – Modulair [to do later]
 [Etc. etc.]